Chevrotain/chevrotain/docs/tutorial/step4_fault_tolerance.md

 ### Introduction:
-After the previous tutorial steps we now know how to build a parser for a simple grammar.
+In the previous tutorial steps we leared how to build a parser for a simple grammar.
 Our parser can handle valid inputs just fine, but what happens if the input is not perfectly valid?
-For example when building an Editor for a programing language, the input is often not completely valid, yet an editor is still expected to provide functionality (outline/auto-complete/navigation/error locations...) even for invalid inputs.
+For example when building an editor for a programing language, the input is often not completely valid, yet the editor is still expected to provide functionality (outline/auto-complete/navigation/error locations...) even for invalid inputs.

 Chevrotain uses several fault tolerance / error recovery heuristics, which generally follow error recovery heuristics